24×7: Guidelines for Contributing Content

 24×7 Magazine is a healthcare technology management (HTM) trade magazine, providing in-depth coverage reaching approximately 17,000 key decision-makers and influencers.
 We deliver essential insights on medical equipment maintenance, industry trends, regulatory updates, and emerging technologies.

-Our platform—spanning a print magazine, website, e-newsletters, podcasts, and webinars—keeps HTM professionals informed, connected, and empowered to navigate the evolving landscape of HTM.
+Our platform—spanning digital issues, website, e-newsletters, podcasts, and webinars—keeps HTM professionals informed, connected, and empowered to navigate the evolving landscape of HTM.
 Email us your feedback, article ideas, and advertising/sponsorship requests.

 What Do I Need to Know About Submitting an Article to 24×7?

 We are primarily interested in submissions from HTM professionals, including clinical engineers, biomedical equipment technicians (BMETs), and others involved in managing or servicing healthcare technology.
-We occasionally consider pitches from freelance journalists with healthcare technology expertise.
+We occasionally consider pitches from key opinion leaders of medical device manufacturers, equipment service vendors, or companies that market products or services to the HTM community.
+Individuals who serve in advisory or consulting roles with such companies are welcome to contribute, but any affiliations must be disclosed at the end of the article.

 Completed first drafts of articles are preferred.

-If you submit a story idea only, we require: your bio, suggested headline, and at least three learning objectives or bulletpoints explaining what the article will cover.
-If accepted, a first draft is typically due in four to six weeks.
+If you submit a story idea only, we require: your bio, suggested headline, and at least three learning objectives or bullet points explaining what the article will cover.

 Guidelines